SPL Keski-Pohjanmaan piiri

-The SPL Keski-Pohjanmaan piiri (Central Ostrobothnia Football Association) is one of the 12 district organisations of the Football Association of Finland.
-It administers lower tier football in Central Ostrobothnia.
+The SPL Keski-Pohjanmaan piiri (Central Ostrobothnia Football Association) was one of the 12 district organisations of the Football Association of Finland.
+It administered lower tier football in Central Ostrobothnia.

 Background

 Suomen Palloliitto Keski-Pohjanmaan piiri, commonly referred to as SPL Keski-Pohjanmaan piiri or SPL Keski-Pohjanmaa, is the governing body for football in Central Ostrobothnia.
-The organisation was established on 25 November 1945 and had 57 different clubs with 350 teams and 4,75 registered players in 2010.
+The organisation was established on 25 November 1945 and had 57 different clubs with 350 teams and 475 registered players in 2010.
 Based in Kokkola, the Association's Director is Kari Mars.

 Member clubs

 League Competitions

 SPL Keski-Pohjanmaan piiri run the following league competitions: